 - In your HubSpot account, navigate to Marketing > Files and Templates > Design Tools.

 - At the top of the finder, click the File dropdown menu and select New file.

-- Select if you'd like the content scope of the module to be a local module or global module.
+- Select whether this module will be a local module or global module.
 If you create a global module, editing this module's content will update every location where the module is used.
-Learn how to work with smart content in a global module.

-- Give the module a file name, then click Create.
+- Enter a file name for your module, then click Create.